Research in the Teaching of English

 Offer the authors any advice you may have at this point about how to revise and develop the project.
 Note its strengths and points of interest; note its weaknesses both major and minor.

 Evaluate your comments and recommend a decision.
 To submit your decision, please log in to Editorial Manager to upload your evaluation and comments and finalize your decision.
 We kindly ask that you refrain from uploading your review as an attachment.
 Instead, please copy and paste your comments into the review box.
 This eases the review process for editors.
-If you have any difficulty, please email RTE Assistant Editors at email@example.com, as they will be able to assist in pasting your review.
+If you have any difficulty, please email the incoming RTE editors at RTEEditors@gmail.com, as they will be able to assist in pasting your review.

 Recommendations to RTE